adzerk/audience-ios-objc-sdk/README.md

 # Need Help?

-You can find more information about Velocidi's Private CDP at https://docs.velocidi.com.
+You can find more information about Kevel Audience at https://docs.audience.kevel.com.

 Please report bugs or issues to https://github.com/adzerk/velocidi-ios-objc-sdk/issues or send us an email to kdp-engineering@kevel.co.